bazelbuild/rules_scala/README.md

 `scala_macro_library` and `java_library` rules.

 A `scala_test` by default runs all tests in a given target.
-For backwards compatiblity it accepts a `suites` attribute which is ignored due to the ease with which that field is not correctly populated and tests are not run.
+For backwards compatibility it accepts a `suites` attribute which is ignored due to the ease with which that field is not correctly populated and tests are not run.